michaelminhvo/automatic-flush/README.md

 - [Chain link](https://amzn.to/2D8PVOq)
 - [Battery pack for Arduino Uno](https://amzn.to/2O2QETG)
 - [Cheap servo motor](https://amzn.to/2VScT2K)
-- isopropyl alcohol - you will need to fix the placement of the distance sensor and servo motor.
-Simply dab a cotton swab on the glue and it magically peels off
+- isopropyl alcohol - there will be trial and error for mounting the distance sensor and servo motor.
+Simply dab a cotton swab with alochol on the glue and it magically peels off.

-Optional more powerful motor - needs a separate power source (~40$ CAD more)
+[Optional] more powerful motor - may need a separate power source depending on your setup (~40$ CAD more)
 - [Servo motor](https://amzn.to/2BAlKj2)
 - [Battery pack for Servo motor](https://amzn.to/2ZLTr90)

 # Equipment notes
 The more expensive servo motor is optional.
 It's waterproof and has stronger pulling torque.
-The cheaper motor works fine.
+It sounds better when it turns.
+However, the cheaper motor works perfectly fine.

 # High level explanation